TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

 - Describe function binding.
 - Explain how to implement private class fields and methods.
 - Use inheritance with classes.
-- Understand why composition is generally preferred to inheritance.

 ### Assignment